 - When it comes to choosing your apples, I suggest using granny smith, which are perfectly tart and marry beautifully with the sweet and salty caramel sauce.

 - Don’t skip the apple sweating step!
 This helps the apples release excess moisture which ensures a less watery pie.
+No one wants a watery apple pie!!!

 - Because homemade pies are a labor of love – and time consuming!!! – be sure to read this recipe in its entirety and plan ahead time wise.